-Applicant's signature acknowledges and agrees to abide to the rules County of Brevard and the State of Florida, regarding Special I aforementioned. s and regulations set forth by the Town of Indialantic, The Events within the Town of Indialantic, to include those Signature of Applicant Sm.
-Lulle Printed Name of Applicant Transfer of the second State of Florida Orange County The foregoing Special Event Request was acknowledge before r notarization, thisO day ofFebruary me by means of: IT physical presence or [] online, 2024, by Susan Miller (owner).
-Notary Seal: Notary Public State of Floring Mary G McNatt My Commission (Signature of Notary Public - State of Florida) Personally Known OR Produced Identification: FOR OFFICE USE ONLY Permit for this event is APPROVED DISAPPROVED With the following reasons: Code Enforcement Officer/ Building Official Fire Chief Public Works Director Town Manager Police Chief Administrative Assistant Mailed PD/FD Filed
+Applicant's signature acknowledges and agrees to abide to the rule County of Brevard and the State of Florida, regarding Special aforementioned. es and regulations set forth by the Town of Indialantic, The Events within the Town of Indialantic, to include those Signature of Applicant Som Lulle Printed Name of Applicant 7, State of Florida Orange County The foregoing Special Event Request was acknowledge before notarization, thisO day ofFebnue me by means of: I physical presence or [] online , 2024, by Susan Miller (owner).
+Notary Seal: Notary Public State of Florida Mary G McNatt My Commission (Signature of Notary Public - State of Florida) Personally Known OR Produced Identification: FOR OFFICE USE ONLY Permit for this event is APPROVED remine for this event is AFFROVED DISAFI ROVED With the following reasons: Code Enforcement Officer/ Building Official Fire Chief Public Works Director Town Manager Police Chief Administrative Assistant Mailed PD/FD Filed